SIS code:

 The course surveys solutions to common NLP tasks ranging from entity recognition to text generation.
 It evaluates various approaches (machine learning, rules, larger resources, ...) and their combinations.

 Most of the course consists of students presenting and discussing papers relevant to a given topic.
-Part of the course is also implementation of a prototype system, typically replicating one described in one of the papers.
+Part of the course also involves implementing a prototype system, typically replicating one described in one of the papers.

 2. Discussion